pivotal/docs-tap/install.hbs.md

 you have finished installing your Tanzu Application Platform package.
 See [Install the full dependencies package](#tap-install-full-deps) for more information.

-#### <a id='jammy-only'></a> (Optional) Configure your profile with the jammy stack only
+#### <a id='jammy-only'></a> (Optional) Configure your profile with the Jammy stack only

-TAP 1.3 supports building applications with the [Ubuntu 22.04 (Jammy) stack](tanzu-build-service/dependencies.html#bionic-vs-jammy).
+Tanzu Application Platform v1.3.0 supports building applications with the [Ubuntu 22.04 (Jammy) stack](tanzu-build-service/dependencies.html#bionic-vs-jammy).
 By default, workloads are built with Ubuntu 18.04 (Bionic) stack.
-However, if you do not need access to the Bionic stack, you can install TAP with the Bionic stack removed and all workloads will default to the Jammy stack.
+However, if you do not need access to the Bionic stack, you can install Tanzu Application Platform without the Bionic stack and all workloads are built with the Jammy stack by default.

-To install TAP with Jammy as the only available stack, use `stack_configuration: jammy-only` in the `tap-values.yaml`.
+To install Tanzu Application Platform with Jammy as the only available stack, use `stack_configuration: jammy-only` in the `tap-values.yaml`.

 ### <a id='custom-scc'></a> Custom SCC